jadilorenzo/obsidian/Story/Story.md

 Alan received an alert on his monitor.
 What the attendant called “monitors” were actually state-of-the-art holographic overlays, projected directly into the user’s line of sight.
 In Alan’s case, the display hovered mere millimeters from his eyes.
 These passive holograms emitted no noticeable glow, blending seamlessly into his vision and presenting information as if it were a natural part of his surroundings.

-Alan looked up toward the front of the carriage just in time to see — through the side of the carriage — the attendant preparing the kick the door open himself.
+Alan looked up toward the front of the carriage just in time to see — through the side of the carriage — the attendant preparing to kick the door open himself.

 *What is this?
 See one do one?
 Idiot.*

 Alan scrambled on all fours horizontally along the side of the train, his boots, hands, and greaves all detaching and latching from the side of the train in perfect sync.
 Wall climbing doesn't reorient gravity.
-Although he was fixed to the side of train, gravity still pulled him toward the ground which blurred past him.
+Although he was fixed to the side of the train, gravity still pulled him toward the ground which blurred past him.

 Alan braced himself for the attendant’s imminent ejection into empty space. _Did getting shot out of a train going the speed of light seem attractive to you?_ he thought dryly.